-A subscription comprises a Topic Filter and a maximum Quality of Service (QoS).
+A Subscription comprises a Topic Filter and a maximum Quality of Service (QoS).A Subscription is associated with a single session.

 Topic Filter

 An expression that indicates interest in one or more Topic Names.
 Topic Filters may include wildcards.

 MQTT sends various control messages across a network connection.
 The following is not an exhaustive list and the control packets that are not relevant for authorization are not explained.
 These include, for instance, the PUBREL and PUBCOMP packets used in the 4-step handshake required for the QoS level 2.